 In early September the Facebook.com community got to join in.
-At that point Jelly Splash had already topped Appstore the download charts in nine countries.
+At that point Jelly Splash had already topped the app store download charts in nine countries.
 By the end of October the team brought the game to the Google Play Store and the Android users joined the ten million people playing the game by now.
-In April 2014 Jelly Splash was awarded as one of “Facebook’s games of 2013″ ranking.
+In April 2014 Jelly Splash was named one of “Facebook’s games of 2013″.
 23 games were chosen in total, based on user ratings, growth and overall quality or picked as Staff Favourites.

-We received many gifts from Jelly Splash users around the world, tons and tons of positive and negative feedback (both means a lot to us in order to improve the game) and no matter where Woogas travelled in the world we always caught a glimpse of someone enjoying the game on the bus or train.
-This really means so much to us.
+We received many gifts from Jelly Splash users around the world, tons and tons of positive and negative feedback (both mean a lot to us in order to improve the game) and no matter where Woogas travelled in the world we always caught a glimpse of someone enjoying the game on the bus or train.

 Thanks to everyone who played the game during the last 365 days and helped clear the Jelly World from evil slime!!
 Here is to the next year of Jelly splashing.

 Admittedly, not your typical opening line for a GDC presentation.
 Adam has been working at Wooga for just over two years and has failed on over 7 projects; including match 3 games, endless runners and even a racing game.
 Speaking at GDC Europe earlier this week, Adam delved into the reasons why Wooga has become adept at, and celebrates, killing games and why failure can be a good thing.